KKSzymanowski/Traitor/README.md

 If the trait is not present in the `use` section below the namespace declaration, it will be also added there, below any existing imports.

-If it's not present in the `use` section in the class body, it will be added there below any existing use statements, on it's own line:
+If it's not present in the `use` section in the class body, it will be added there above first existing use statement, on it's own line:
 ```
+use Bar\PreviouslyExistingTrait;
+use Baz\NewlyAddedTrait; // Here

 class Foo
 {
+    use NewlyAddedTrait; // And here
     use PreviouslyExistingTrait;
-    use NewlyAddedTrait;
 }
 ```